Pride and Pandemic

 LGBTQA+ mental health and suicidality briefing papers

-Drawing from Pride and Pandemic, as well as Private Lives 3 and Writing Themselves In 4, these reports document the rates and associations of mental health and suicidality for LGBTQA+ community members at the State and Territory level in Australia.
+Drawing from Private Lives 3, Writing Themselves In 4 and Pride and Pandemic, these reports document the rates and associations of mental health and suicidality for LGBTQA+ community members at the State and Territory level in Australia.
 Across eight individual reports, analyses focus on State- and Territory-level rates of suicidality, mental ill-health, healthcare service access and modalities, risk factors such as discrimination and harassment experiences, and protective factors such as community- and school-based belonging.
 Each report also documents the association between these factors and levels of suicidality within each State and Territory in Australia.

 To establish a broader context for these results, each report also provides comparative estimates between (a) the State or Territory results with general population estimates in Australia from the Australian Bureau of Statistics, and (b) a comparison between States and Territories (broadly) from the available data.
 Lastly, these reports also provide an assessment of each State or Territory's current policy and programming context (along with an assessment at the Primary Health Network level) to establish ways of furthering policy and health reform at the State and Territory level.